dOpensource/dsiprouter/docs/index.rst

-Or the One Line Version:apt-get update;apt-get install -y git curl;cd /opt;git clone https://github.com/dOpensource/dsiprouter.git;cd dsiprouter;./dsiprouter.sh install -rtpengine
+Or the One Line Version: apt-get update;apt-get install -y git curl;cd /opt;git clone https://github.com/dOpensource/dsiprouter.git;cd dsiprouter;./dsiprouter.sh install -rtpengine

 Once the install is complete, dSIPRouter will automatically start MySQL, Kamailio and the UI.
 But, you will need to reboot the physical server or virtual machine for the RTP Engine to start.
 This is a known [issue](https://github.com/dOpensource/dsiprouter/issues/42)